bunkerity/bunkerweb/docs/integrations.md

 When using Docker-based integrations, the scheduler will need to access the Docker API to get things working which is defined using the `DOCKER_HOST` environment variable.

 !!! warning "Docker API access and security"

-    Since Docker doesn't support fine-grained authorizations, accessing the API poses a security risk.
-An attacker with access to the API can easily gain root privileges on the host machine (more info [here](https://blog.quarkslab.com/why-is-exposing-the-docker-socket-a-really-bad-idea.html)).
+    Due to Docker's limitations in supporting fine-grained authorizations, it's important to be aware of the potential security risks associated with accessing the API directly.
+Accessing the Docker API can pose a threat, as an attacker with API access can potentially obtain root privileges on the host machine.
+For more detailed information on this topic, we encourage you to refer to the provided link ([here](https://blog.quarkslab.com/why-is-exposing-the-docker-socket-a-really-bad-idea.html)).

-    We strongly recommend not to mount the socket file usually located at `/var/run/docker.sock` directly in the container.
-An alternative, which is described here, is to use a "proxy" container like [tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) that will allow only the necessary API calls.
+    To mitigate these risks, we strongly advise against directly mounting the socket file located at `/var/run/docker.sock` within the BunkerWeb container.
+Instead, we recommend employing an alternative approach that enhances security.
+One such approach involves using a "proxy" container, such as `tecnativa/docker-socket-proxy`, which acts as an intermediary and allows only necessary API calls.

+    By adopting this proxy container strategy, you can establish a more secure communication channel with the Docker API, minimizing the potential attack surface and enhancing overall system security.

 You will need to create the Docker API proxy container, mount the socket and set the `DOCKER_HOST` environment variable to use the Docker API proxy :